 - Exclusive Provider Organizations (EPOs), which are plans in which services are only covered if you use doctors or hospitals that are in your network except in emergency situations.

-Deciding what plan is best for you will depend on how you typically use insurance.
+Deciding what plan is right for you will depend on how you typically use insurance.

 For example, PPOs and POS plans do not require you to see in-network doctors, but you will receive less expensive services when doing so.